Fariznt/cab-utils/README.md

 IMPORTANT README TO-INCLUDE INFO:
 "Want to extend my app?
 Don't forget to create a .env file and define your own values for..."
+-decided to not include frontend-specific validation. frontend is raw js so i didnt want unwanted complexity + backend validation is quick and routes user-friendly error message fine
+-talk about why chose simple js and scope creep.

 FRONTEND PLAN
 make navigation bar + background image darker with scrolling